-On some assignments, the use of AI tools such as ChatGPT are allowed, but their use MUST be cited, and final submissions must be the original work of the student.
-Don't let cheating destroy your hard-earned opportunity to learn.
+We will incorporate AI into many of our sessions.
+When it comes to assignments, the use of AI tools such as ChatGPT are allowed, but their use MUST be cited, and final submissions must be the original work of the student.
+Don't let cheating destroy your hard-earned opportunity to learn